gpsportsclub20/Vir_Pro/source/02_CodeOnline/Excel.rst

          ' Since the value of <Variable_Name> is greater than 32,767 ' which is the maximum value that the Integer data type can hold, "overflow" occurs.

-         ' This error is preventable by assigning the <Variable_Name> to Long, ' as Long data type has a range of 2,147,483,647 which is larger than 50,000
+         ' This error is preventable by assigning the <Variable_Name> to Long data type, ' as Long data type has a range of 2,147,483,647 ' that it can store (which is greater than 50,000).

          Dim <Variable_Name> as Long